shirshendu2/group7_Capstone/README.md

 # group7_Capstone is repository of capstone project of group 7 for AIMLOps PG advanced certification IISc
 # Gemini Fullstack LangGraph Quickstart

 This project demonstrates a fullstack application using a React frontend and a LangGraph-powered backend agent.
 The agent is designed to perform comprehensive research on a user's query by dynamically generating search terms, querying the web using Google Search, reflecting on the results to identify knowledge gaps, and iteratively refining its search until it can provide a well-supported answer with citations.
-This application serves as an example of building research-augmented conversational AI using LangGraph and Google's Gemini models.
+This application serves as an example of building research-augmented conversational AI using LangGraph and InvestLM-mistral model.

 <img src="./app.png" title="Gemini Fullstack LangGraph" alt="Gemini Fullstack LangGraph" width="90%">